| |

 You’ve gotta love that you can store this in the refrigerator for up to 6 weeks and it can even be frozen.
 It saves me the trouble of canning when I don’t have the time.
 The use of horseradish in this relish makes it sing!
 It gives an unexpected kick and really enhances the flavor.

-The Best Way To Enjoy Easy Cucumber Relish
+The Best Way To Enjoy Sweet Relish

 You can serve this cucumber relish as a side dish, a topping for beans and rice or any other way that you love to serve relish.
 I like mine chunkier, so I didn’t chop the vegetables too small.
 Sometimes, I want this in a bowl all by itself.